TasneemZh/Git-Practice/README.md

 *show the files and folder including the hidden ones*

-### 10 - Format the README.md on the remote repository.
+### 10 - Format the README.md on the remote repository

 ### 11 - On the HyperTerminal, type: